pollen-digital/generator-static/README.md

 LESS/CSS and replace any instances of the `$ASSET()` string with the resolved path of asset

-##### Furthermore
+##### Notes

-The asset helper being used here uses the cache busting technique of appending the first 8 digits of the md5 checksum for a given asset as a request parameter.
+1. The asset helper being used here uses the cache busting technique of appending the first 8 digits of the md5 checksum for a given asset as a request parameter.
 This can be turned off by setting `"ASSET_CACHE_BUSTING": false` in your local settings file (`locals.json`).
+1. Asset paths passed to the asset helper for both Jade templates and stylesheets are relative to the `ASSET_ROOT` which is `app/assets/` by default (see `defaults.json`).